Atsantiago/NMSU_Scripts/README.md

-# NMSU_Scripts
+# NMSU Scripts
-Scripts to help improve classes at NMSU
+Scripts created by Alexander T. Santiago to  to help improve classes at the Creative Media Institute at New Mexico State University.